apache/spark/examples/src/main/scala/org/apache/spark/examples/glrm/readme.md

   which is useful for data tables with many missing (unobserved) entries
 * custom regularization of the model

+## Design

+The matrix to be factored is split entry-wise across many machines.
+The model (factors `X` and `Y`) is repeated and held in memory on every machine.
+Thus the total computation time required to fit the model is proportional to the number of non-zeros divided by the number of cores, with the restriction that the model should fit in memory on a single machine.
+Where possible, hardware acceleration is used for local linear algebraic operations, via breeze and BLAS.

+At every iteration, the current model is broadcast to all machines, such that there is only one copy of the model on each machine.
+This particularly important in machines with many cores, because it avoids duplicating the model those machines.
+Each core on a machine will process a partition of the input matrix, using the local copy of the model available.

 ## Compilation

 To compile and run, run the following from the Spark root directory.
 Compilation: